The A-Z of Kodi: Everything You Need to Know

 At first glance, Kodi is a simple app.
 When you run it for the first time, nothing looks too complicated or seems too confusing.

-And if you’re happy just to use the software at a very basic level, that’s all good.
-It is easy to set up and use.
-But once you scratch below the surface and delve into some of Kodi’s most powerful features, you’re entering a confusing world of acronyms, jargon, and long phrases.
+And if you’re happy just to use the software at a very basic level, that’s all good: Kodi is easy to set up and use .
+But once you scratch below the surface and delve into some of Kodi’s most powerful features , you’re entering a confusing world of acronyms, jargon, and long phrases.

 Whether you’re a Kodi newbie who’s considering switching to the app for all your home theater needs, or a Kodi veteran who wants to brush up on some essential terms, keep reading.
-Here’s MakeUseOf’s A-Z guide of everything Kodi.
+Here’s our comprehensive guide to everything Kodi.

 A Is for Add-Ons